 The first translations of Sun Tzu into Englis can in the early 20th century.
 The "public domain" versions of Sun Tzu's The Art of War that are available today are all based on these early translations.
 These versions were in turn based on various fragmentary Chinese sources.
 These versions included a number of rather flagrant mistakes in translation.

-Both of these versions were greatly improved by the work of Samuel Griffith on The Art of War, who published his Art of War in 1963, including a number of historical Chinese commentaries on the text.
+Both of these versions were greatly improved by the work of Samuel Griffith on The Art of War, who published his Art of War in 1963, including a number of historical Chinese commentaries on the text (see the public domain text here), unfortunately, this makes it very hard to discern what it translation and what ios commentary.
 Not the least of Griffith’s strengths was his experience in the military and knowledge of military history as a brigadier general in the U.S. Marine Corps.
 However, this was also his version's greatest flaw.
 Griffith did not really believe or understand all of Sun Tzu and would often explain away Sun Tzu's direct statements without making it clear that this was his commentary and not what Sun Tzu wrote.
 Griffith was also not much of a writer.
 By our standards today, much of Griffith’s language is awkward and dated.
 To read more about the Griffith Art of War translation, click here.